Noah Solskjær

-Noah Solskjær (born 8 June 2000) is a Norwegian footballer who plays as a midfielder for Spjelkavik.
+Noah Solskjær (born 9 June 2000) is a Norwegian footballer who plays as a forward for Stjørdals-Blink.
 He is the son of former footballer Ole Gunnar Solskjær.

-Early and personal life

-His father is Ole Gunnar Solskjær, and he is the eldest of three children.

 Career

 Solskjær began his footballing career in the youth teams at Clausenengen, the same club his father began his career at.
 After playing for the B team, he made his debut for the Kristiansund first team in a friendly on 30 July 2019 against Manchester United, managed by father Ole Gunnar Solskjær.

 On 9 September 2020, Solskjær signed his first professional contract with Kristiansund, until December 2021, having been part of their academy since 2014.
 Solskjær made his senior debut for Kristiansund on 1 November 2020, coming on as second-half substitute for Liridon Kalludra in a 3–2 defeat to top of the table Bodø/Glimt.

 He moved on loan to Sogndal in April 2021.
 He was released after the 2021 season, signing for Spjelkavik in the summer of 2022.

+In February 2024, Solskjær signed a two-year contract with Aalesund.
+On 28 February 2025, he was loaned to Brattvåg until 15 July 2025.